Two teenagers charged with manslaughter and arson over fire death of woman, 88

 Both were also charged with assault by beating, relating to a separate offence on October 27 in High Road, Ilford.

-The two teenagers have been remanded in custody and will appear at the Old Bailey on Tuesday.
+Cooper has been remanded in custody, while the 15-year-old has been bailed – and both will appear at the Old Bailey on Tuesday.

 Register for free to continue reading